letsgetrusty/bootcamp/4. Projects/3. Microservices/Problem/README.md

 In this project, we aim to learn and practice the following:
 * Designing, building, and deploying microservices
 * Monitoring the health of microservices
-* Setting up continuous integration
+* Setting up continuous integration & continuous deployment
 * Using gRPC to communicate between microservices
 * Using session based authentication
 * Writing testable code